jia-xinyu/jia-xinyu.github.io/_projects/5_project.md

     </div>
 </div>
 <div class="caption">
-    Bench testing of our new powertrain - a KTM 690 Duke single-cylinder engine with a 300cc supercharger (formerly a Honda CBR600F four cylinder engine with a 1.65bar turbocharger).
+    Bench testing of our new powertrain - a KTM 690 Duke single-cylinder engine with a 300cc supercharger (formerly a Honda CBR600F four-cylinder engine with a 1.65bar turbocharger).
 The max power is 60kW and it can maintain 82Nm torque output within a wide speed range (2500~6000r/min).
 </div>